The

 "A Captain's Dream"

-From Jevic, The Tarheel Writer: Chris James wrote this story for me because he knows I like to sail.
+Chris James wrote this story with the Tarheel Writer in mind because he knows I like to sail.
 He didn't ask me to post it, but after reading it, I just had to ask for permission.
-He agreed and here's the story.
-Enjoy!

 "Singer Without a Song"